Summary: Using colored landscape lighting in your garden can add loads of drama, but use the lighting sparingly, and only after experimenting.

 We cannot find much in the way of advice on the best ways to use color landscape lighting, can you help?
 Evan, Lebanon, Pa

 Answer: Evan, using colored in the landscape lighting design can be tricky.
-Colored light can be used advantageously to add drama to your garden lighting, but use it sparingly, and only after experimenting first with white light.
+Colored lights can be used advantageously to add drama to your garden lighting, but use it sparingly, and only after experimenting first with white lights.

-I’m not a fan of landscape lighting that changing colors.
+I’m not a fan of landscape light fixtures with color change features.
 I never think you achieve a GOOD LOOK.

-At least one manufacturer also makes a weatherproof reflector flood lamp with the color fused into the surface of the bulb.
+At least one manufacturer also makes a weatherproof reflector flood lamp with the color fused into the surface of the light bulbs.

 Colored Lighting Filters Lessen Light Brightness